A Little About My Work

 self-portrait, September 2011

-I began exhibiting my work in 2004 at galleries including Gallery 888, Ben Navaee Gallery, The Gallery at the Spoke Club, Arta Gallery, and The Cecile and Harry Pearl Gallery in Toronto, Armatta Gallery in Montreal and Swizz in New York.
+I began exhibiting my work in Toronto in 2004 and have continued to exhibit at galleries including Gallery 888, Ben Navaee Gallery, The Gallery at the Spoke Club, Arta Gallery, The Cecile and Harry Pearl Gallery and Gallery 133 as well as Armatta Gallery in Montreal and Swizz in New York.

 Corporate clients include Etobicoke General Hospital, BMO Nesbitt Burns, NDI Media, Larc Design and Bhatia Music.
 My work has been selected for use in photography seminars, published in magazines and featured on various television design shows.

 I'd be happy to answer any questions you have about my work.
 Please contact me here.,